 - Bring two Thermos mugs.
 Fill one with boiling water, and leave the other empty.
 Bring a prepared formula bottle in a cooler.
 When you’re ready to warm the bottle, put it inside the empty Thermos mug.
 Pour some of the boiling water from the other mug in to warm it.

 - Buy a Dr. Brown’s travel warmer, which works in a similar fashion as the two-Thermos-mug trick and is highly rated on Amazon.

-Formula Feeding Tip #7: Get the right bottle-cleaning accessories.
+7. Get the right bottle-cleaning accessories.

 Whether you’re going to handwash your formula bottles or use a dishwasher, there are accessories that can make the experience easy for you.
 Get a handy drying rack, like this portable rack you can take on the go.
 Make sure you have a bottle brush that also comes with a nipple cleaner.
 If you’re going to use a dishwasher for your bottles, make sure to get a dishwasher basket for nipples and small bottle pieces.

-With these formula feeding tips and products, baby’s mealtime is bound to be made simpler and less expensive!
+With these formula feeding hacks and products, baby’s mealtime is bound to be made simpler and less expensive!
 If you have any other ideas that have worked for you, please leave them in the comments.

 - It’s Fine to Feed Your Baby Formula

 - 10 Gifts to Make Life Easier for Mom

 - 8 Things I Want Every New Mom to Know